seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Articles/Modern-Client-Server-Architecture.md

 }
 ```

-No special syntax.

-No `"use server"`.
+There is:

+* no `"use server"`
+* no configuration
+* no extra syntax

-Everything is server-side unless you explicitly opt into client-side execution.
+Everything is a Server Component unless you opt into client execution.

 ---